-- 5.2 Modifications can be considered minor if the design of the part is not affected and if there is no or very limited effect on reliability (e.g. change of supplier, change of part number ...etc).
-These modifications must be clearly identified as minor in the requests, and they will be registered as such after approval by the other PU Manufacturers and the FIA. - 5.3 An amendment to the published regulations that occurs after the start of the homologation may be used to modify components concerned by that amendment. - 5.4 Minimal incidental changes may be carried out for car installation purposes to the following components of the Power Unit: - a.
+- 5.2 Modifications an may be considered as minor if there is no or very limited effect on reliability and either the design of the part is not affected changed (e.g. change of supplier, change of part number ...etc) and if there is no or very limited effect on reliability (e.g. change of supplier, change of part number ...etc) or the geometrical change is minor, this attribute being subject to approval of the FIA at its sole discretion.
+These modifications must be clearly identified as minor in the requests, and they will be registered as such after approval by the other PU Manufacturers and the FIA.
+For such minor modifications, the PU Manufacturer may also request the possibility of exhausting the existing stock of parts alongside the use of the modified parts, and this must also be clearly specified in the request if applicable.
+In this case, there must be no preferential allocation of the modified parts between the Competitors supplied by the PU Manufacturer. - 5.3 An amendment to the published regulations that occurs after the start of the homologation may be used to modify components concerned by that amendment. - 5.4 Minimal incidental changes may be carried out for car installation purposes to the following components of the Power Unit: - a.
 Wirings - b.
 Exhaust system, provided the key defining parameters of the system (diameters, lengths, etc.) remain fundamentally unchanged - c.
 Turbo-compressor position (within 20mm from the original position in relation to the ICE), turbo clocking, turbo supports - d.
 Position of the wastegates with housings and pipes - e.
 Position of the pop-off valves with housings and pipes - f.
 Air Inlet system as defined in row 44 of the first table of Appendix 3, provided the key defining parameters of the system (diameters, lengths, etc.) remain fundamentally unchanged - 5.5 Any permitted modifications concerning parts that are inside the sealed perimeter (i.e. parts described as "INC" in the "Art.
 5.23 Seal.
 Perim." column of Appendix 3 of the Technical Regulations) can only be applied to new Power Unit elements, i.e. no element already used (Art.
 28 of the Sporting Regulations) may be modified. - 5.6 Changes of fuel and oil suppliers will be accepted, provided such changes are intended for commercial and not for performance reasons. - 5.7 With reference to Article 40.3 of the Sporting Regulations, if a Power Unit part is subsequently replaced after qualifying practice by another which differs only by one or more modifications permitted by this Paragraph 5, the replacement Power Unit part will be considered the same in design and similar in mass, inertia and function. - 5.8 Requests for repair of a PU component in the form of a patch made of the same material or made of composite material, following damage or failure, may be accepted if it is only local and minimal.
 If accepted such repair can be applied to all components available but only on a temporary basis.
 It must not be present on the components used during the following Championship season if it is not made of the same material.